viviandotdev/ObsidianVault/40 Spaces/Life/Self Analysis.md

 **Why am I so avoidant?**
 - Avoidant people fear being abandoned.
 I think everyone fears this, but we cope differently.
 - Anxious people overthink and stress about it.
+-  Early separation from parents can affect attachment styles.
+You might find it challenging to form secure attachments in relationships, potentially leading to issues with trust or intimacy.
 - Avoidant push people away or keep them at a distance to abandon the other person before they can be abandoned.
 - I think this subconsciously comes from my childhood.
 I was "abandoned" by my parents immediately after birth, which is crucial for forming secure relationships.
 I still don't feel close to my parents or anyone.
 - I expressed my wants and needs and was immediately shut down, realizing I had to figure everything out myself because they wouldn't help me.